andrdru/docker-php-xdebug/README.md

 - File->Settings PHP->Debug Xdebug Debug port 9001
 - Run->Start listening for PHP Debug Connections

-Open http://site.local in brower.
+Open http://site.local in browser.
 Now you can debug PHP locally using xDebug on Docker.